 EWA's Strategic Business Plan is focused on the future, addressing risks and opportunities likely to arise within the five year “planning horizon” (2018-2023).
 EWA is well-positioned to continue providing reliable services for the forseeable future.

 Public utilities such as EWA face complex business challenges, specifically related to providing reliable service, increasing efficiency, and protecting the environment.
 Applying innovative technologies and practices is central to EWA’s approach to meeting these challenges, especially with respect to increasing efficiency.

 Energy and Emissions Strategic Plan

 Purchased energy (electricity and natural gas) costs are a major expense for the Encina Water Pollution Control Facility (EWPCF).
-In 2011 EWA developed an Energy and Emissions Strategic Plan, that focuses on increasing the production and use of self-generated energy, with a goal of being energy independent by 2016.
-This plan will be updated in 2017.
+In 2011 EWA developed an Energy and Emissions Strategic Plan, that focuses on increasing the production and use of self-generated energy, with a goal of being energy independent.
+This plan will be updated in 2018.

 Biosolids Management Plan

 Biosolids are a by-product of the wastewater treatment process that can be used as a biofuel, a fertilizer, or to generate electricity.
 Transforming these solids into useful products is relatively expensive, thus a thorough evaluation of options is necessary to identify the most environmentally-friendly and cost-effective reuse methods.
 To this end, EWA completed development of a Biosolids Management Plan (BMP) in 2008.